chaostoolkit/chaostoolkit-documentation/sources/reference/developing/values.md

 ## Readability

-We believe code readbility is a factor for positive maintenance and evolutivity.
+We believe code readability is a factor for positive maintenance and evolutivity.

 Readable code never goes out of fashion.
 As the code of the Chaos Toolkit is mostly written in Python, best practices such as defined in [PEP8][pep8].